Welcome to today's edition of the Rush 24-7 podcast.

 But how do you make the same error twice?

-So we are to believe that somebody working on that that worksheet, that tally sheet, made a mathematical error in two races, the same amount, and no other races.
+So we are to believe that somebody working on that worksheet, that tally sheet, made a mathematical error in two races, the same amount, and no other races.

 There's great suspicion in Minnesota that people are finding votes.

-And now that it's going to the administrative recount, it continues because as I mentioned earlier, they are they have under law the ability to ascertain voter intent, believe it or not.
+And now that it's going to the administrative recount, it continues because as I mentioned earlier, they have under law the ability to ascertain voter intent, believe it or not, which should not be in play at all because the machine counts the votes on election night.

-They voted for Obama but didn't vote for Franken, which is very common in races.
+They voted for Obama, but didn't vote for Franken, which is very common in races.

 And so now that's where we are, and we're going to have a Florida scenario during this recount, I predict.